HoaiAnHo/ECS-150-Project2/REPORT.md

 # Makefile
 For each phase, we included the compilation lines for the associated files accordingly.
 We created libuthread.a accordingly at the start.
-We also tried including the tester files in the make so that those files could also access "undefined" functions like in the context.c file.
+We also tried including the tester files in app's Makefile so that those files could also access the functions in libuthread's files.
+We also attempted to implement some variables to handle printing of gcc's output, but we weren't able to finish it in time.
+Since we weren't able to implement some files completely, we were thrown multiples errors when running "make".
+Therefore, some files will reflect the changes that were necessary to make sure that this was successful.

 # Project Issues
 Before settling on a linked list implementation for queue.c, the team considered